mtnbarreto/flask-base-api/README.md

 docker-compose up -d
 ```

+> `docker-compose build` build the images. `--no-cache` arg indicates the cache should not be used.
+Docker caches the result of the build and use it in the subsequent builds.
+Remote this arg to build the images faster.
+> `docker-compose up` fires up the containers.
+The `-d` flag is used to run the containers in the background.

 Now you can check swagger RESTful API documentation visiting http://localhost:8080.
 RESTful API is available under http://localhost:5001/v1.
 You can also use port 80 since nginx r